Conspiracy Theorists Claim Artifacts Found In Mexico Are Signs Of Past Alien Life

 A recent video featuring a number of artifacts purportedly found in a Mexican cave has some people suggesting that alien life might have made its way to Earth several thousands of years ago.

 On Thursday, the YouTube channel UFOMania posted a clip showcasing a variety of sculptures, which the video’s creators noted are likely depictions of aliens, similar to the so-called Klaus Dona artifacts.
 As described by We Are the Disclosure, Dona is an Austrian “spiritual archaeologist” who is known for his research on unusual, “out-of-place” artifacts that could provide proof of “mysterious civilizations and lost worlds.”
-His official website offers further details on the artifacts he collects, which include crystal skulls, “golden” spacecraft, proof of giants who grew to heights of 25 feet, and relics from mythical places such as Atlantis.
+His official website offers further details on the artifacts he collects, which allegedly include crystal skulls, “golden” spacecraft, proof of giants who grew to heights of 25 feet, and relics from mythical places such as Atlantis.

 According to the Daily Star, the artifacts were found in an unspecified Mexican cave, and are popular among the area’s locals.
 Some of the sculptures were described as having features associated with stereotypical aliens, such as elongated faces and round eyes, while others were “completely unexplainable” in terms of their appearance.
 One particular stone piece seemed to feature a drawing of spaceships flying in the sky.